+4. If the AF request targets a group of UEs, the TSCTSF uses the Nudm_SDM_Get request to retrieve the subscription information (SUPI list) from the UDM using the Internal Group ID.

+5. The UDM provides the Nudm_SDM_Get response containing a SUPI list that identifies UEs that belong to that group of UEs.

-4. The TSCTSF searches the PCF for the UE using Nbsf_Management_Subscribe with SUPI as an input parameter, indicating that it is searching for the PCF that handles the AM Policy Association of the UE.
+6. The TSCTSF searches the PCF for the UE using Nbsf_Management_Subscribe with a SUPI as an input parameter, indicating that it is searching for the PCF that handles the AM Policy Association of the UE.

-5. The BSF provides to the TSCTSF the identity of the PCF for the UE for the requested SUPI via an Nbsf_Management_Notify operation.
+7. The BSF provides to the TSCTSF the identity of the PCF for the UE for the requested SUPI via an Nbsf_Management_Notify operation.
 If matching entries already existed in the BSF when step 6 is performed, this shall be immediately reported to the TSCTSF.